This Gifted Child In Singapore Is Only 4 But Already Knows The Periodic Table!

 "They need constant attention from us.
 Ignoring our child’s giftedness might indeed harm them or make them grow up unhappy or not feeling understood."

-"This might make our child loose confidence in themselves or us, and deter the child to communicate with parents when they grow older."
+"This might make our child lose confidence in themselves or us, and deter the child to communicate with parents when they grow older."

 Thank you so much Chaven, for sharing your blessed experience with us.
 Here's to more amazing discoveries and learning from little Ashton.
 Love, happiness and peace to this family!